wilsonmar/wilsonmar.github.io/_posts/2020-01-19-developer-teamwork.md

    For Makefile templates to Bash scripts, install and run Daniel Schauenberg's <a target="_blank" href="https://github.com/mrtazz/checkmake">CheckMake</a>

-   For Python programs, install and run Flake8.
+   For Python programs, <a target="_blank" href="https://wilsonmar.github.io/git-hooks/#flake8-linter-for-python">install and run Flake8</a>.

    For Java programs, install and run these 3rd-party linters: